-My previous experience working with underrepresented peoples coincides with my particular interest in collective liberation, which I understand as an act more about unity and empowerment than delineating who is oppressed, who is the enemy, and who can be an ally.
-Rather than simply making it an issue of race, class, sexuality, or gender, I believe that liberation is achieved when all these differences are accepted rather than discriminated against.
-While this can operate on a macro-oriented societal level, I see personal growth and healing as a means to larger political change.
+Larger social and political situations affect us emotionally, even if we don’t think we’re being directly impacted.
+After obtaining an undergraduate degree from Columbia University, I provided logistical and emotional support for program participants in a national nonprofit organization focused on community building and professional development for peoples from underrepresented communities.
+This experience coincided with my particular interest in collective liberation, which I understand as an act more about unity and empowerment than delineating who is oppressed, who is the enemy, and who can be an ally.
+Rather than simply making it an issue of race, class, sexuality, or gender, I believe liberation is achieved when all these differences are accepted rather than discriminated against.
+I am passionate about therapy’s role in this project as a place to navigate the emotional impacts of sociopolitical factors without judgment.